lingthio/Flask-User/docs/source/porting.rst

 TokenManager() changes
 ----------------------
-The v0.6 `_encode_id()` and `_decode_id()` assumed that IDs were limited to 16 digits.
+The v0.6 `token_manager.generate_token()` assumed that IDs were limited to 16 digits.
 This limitation has been removed in v1.0, to support Mongo ObjectIDs.

+In v1.0, we added the last 8 bytes of the hashed passwords to `token_manager.generate_token()` to invalidate tokens when a user changes their password.

 As a result, the generated tokens are different, which will affect two areas:

-- v0.6 user-sessions that were stored in a browser cookie, are no longer valid in v1.0 and the user will be required to login again.
+- v0.6 user-session tokens, that were stored in a browser cookie, are no longer valid in v1.0 and the user will be required to login again.

-- v0.6 password tokens that were sent in password reset emails are no longer valid in v1.0 and the user will have to issue a new forgot-password email request.
+- v0.6 password-reset tokens, that were sent in password reset emails, are no longer valid in v1.0 and the user will have to issue a new forgot-password email request.
   This effect is mitigated by the fact that these tokens are meant to expire relatively quickly.

+- user-session tokens and password-reset tokens become invalid if the user changes their password.

 UserAuth class
 --------------